Code-Institute-Submissions/SexualHealthDublin/README.md

 #### Known Bugs

-Sometimes, when in dev tools the site works smoothly.
+Sometimes, when in dev tools the site works smoothly and is perfectly responsive.
 Other times, the screen doesn't automatically fit, and there is a horizontal scroll.
 I ran into this issue with my MS1, and think it may just be ... one of those things.

 Additionally, there are one or two empty div's on my page.
 These may look like a mistake, but they were put there intentionally to add a buffer without having to create new classes with new paddings.